Check whether PDF is password protected

 Hi Anish,

-Thanks for you inquiry.
-I am afraid, It is PDF specification that a encrypted file can not be manipulated without passing owner password.
-To manipulate file you need to pass owner password while opening.
+Thanks for your inquiry.
+I am afraid, It is The PDF specification states that an encrypted file cannot be manipulated without passing the owner password.
+To manipulate file you need to pass the owner password while opening.

 Best Regards,